Zinnie Harris: 2016–present

 The third piece of work was a new version of Ionesco's classic play, Rhinoceros which Harris adapted for the EIF and the Royal Lyceum Theatre in association with DOT Theatre, Istanbul.
 The production was directed by the Turkish theatre director Murat Daltaban, and went on to win a host of awards at the CATS (Best Production, Best Director, Best Sound and Best Actor).
 It was brought back to the Lyceum as part of the 2018 season.

 In 2017, she adapted Ibsen's The Master Builder for the West Yorkshire Playhouse, the resultant play was called The Fall of the Master Builder and was directed by James Brining.

 Harris’ The Duchess (of Malfi), an adaptation of John Webster’s Duchess of Malfi, opened at the Royal Lyceum Theatre in 2019.

 In 2020, she adapted The Hundred and One Dalmatians by Dodie Smith for a new musical, which was set to premiere in 2021 at Regent's Park Open Air Theatre.
 It would instead premiere on 12 July 2022.
 The production was directed by Timothy Sheader, choreographed by Liam Steel, set and costumes designed by Katrina Lindsay with puppetry designed and direction by Toby Olié.
 In 2024, it would begin a UK tour.

 Harris’ original play, The Scent of Roses, had its world premiere at the Royal Lyceum Theatre in 2022, followed by a revival of Further than the Furthest Thing at the Young Vic in London the following year.
-Harris’ The Duchess (of Malfi) will be revived at the Trafalgar Theatre for an Oct-Dec 2024 run.
+Harris’ The Duchess (of Malfi) was revived at the Trafalgar Theatre for an Oct-Dec 2024 run.